Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 **Vulnerabilities** : Weakness in the information system that can be exploited by attacker.

 ## Phishing
-It is a cyber crime in which
+It is a cyber crime in which attackers attempt to deceive the individual or organization to disclose their confidential information to them.